The Upper Murrumbidgee River is in trouble

 Discover what our community survey revealed.

-In November through December 2023, we conducted a wide-ranging community survey to measure the awareness, opinions, desires and values of people across Australia who care about the Upper Murrumbidgee River.
-The response was overwhelming — people care deeply about the fate of the Upper Murrumbidgee.
+We conducted a wide-ranging community survey to measure the awareness, opinions, desires and values of people across Australia who care about the Upper Murrumbidgee River.
+The response was overwhelming — people care deeply about the fate of the Upper Murrumbidgee and want the needs of the river to be met with more water flows, transparent decision making and habitat restoration

 Why ‘The Forgotten River’?